glacier-modding/glaciermodding.org/docs/npc_swap_tutorial.md

 Let's make a copy of the Realistic AI folder, and then name that copy `Silvio Caruso Swap`.
 Next, we'll open that folder and delete the 3 content-**\*\*** folders.
 The folder structure for our mod will be quite simple, as it only includes one option.
 So, we'll create a folder within the Silvio Caruso Swap folder named `content`, and then inside the content folder, we'll create another folder named `chunk0`.
 This chunk0 folder is where we're going to place the 5 depends folders and the `00873434CB4F9FCD.entity.json` file from earlier.
 So, all we need to do is access that folder, and move the contents to the chunk0 folder.

 The final piece of the puzzle is the mod's manifest.
 We can either modify Realistic AI's manifest.json, or create our own.
 For the purpose of this tutorial, let's open the existing manifest.json and erase the contents.
-Then, if we access the `Manifest.md` document located at `HITMAN 3\Simple Mod Framework\Info`, we can see it gives the following example:
+Then, if we access the `Making a Mod.md` document located at `HITMAN 3\Simple Mod Framework\Info`, we can see it gives the following example:

 ```json
 {